-A leader of the gens de couleur, Vincent Oge, brought back from Paris the message that all taxpayers were to be allowed to vote in elections for colonial legislatures.
+A leader of the gens de couleur, Vincent Oge, brought back from Paris the message that all taxpayers were to be allowed to vote in elections for the colonial legislature.
 He petitioned the colony's governor for recognition of this, but failed.
-White vigilantes tried to disarm a small army of his supporters, and a small war erupted.
-By early 1791, the whites on the island crushed the small army of gens de couleur.
+White vigilantes tried to disarm a small army of his supporters and a small war erupted.
+By early 1791 the whites in St. Domingue crushed the small army of gens de couleur.
 Twenty-two of an army of about 300, including Oge and a French priest who had joined his group, were hanged.
 And slaves saw Oge die proclaiming liberty.

-Some slaves decided to fight for their freedom, and in August, 1791, plantations on the plain around Cape François (cap Haitien), in the north of the colony, burned and around a thousand whites were slaughtered.
+Some slaves decided to fight for their freedom.
+In August 1791, plantations on the plain around Cape François in the north of the colony burned, and around a thousand whites were slaughtered.
 Paris sent soldiers to the colony to restore order, and in early 1792 the French government decreed that free gens de couleur were to have full citizenship.
 The French authorities wanted unity between the whites and the gens de couleur for the sake of containing rebellion by the blacks.
-In Paris there was also concern about the illegal trade that plantation owners were conducting with U.S. merchants and fear that the plantation owners would try to break with France and tie themselves commercially with the U.S.
+In Paris there was also concern about the illegal trade that plantation owners were conducting with US merchants and fear that the plantation owners would try to break with France and tie themselves commercially with the United States.

-After war broke out in 1793, people on St. Domingue anticipated the arrival of the British.
-A former slave and leader of a coalition of gens de couleur and slaves, Toussaint L'Ouverture, in August 1793, decreed all slaves emancipated, and many slaves joined his rebel army.
+After war broke out in early 1793 between France and other European powers, people on St. Domingue anticipated the arrival of the France's enemy, the British.
+In August 1793 a former slave and leader of a coalition of gens de couleur and slaves, Toussaint L'Ouverture, decreed all slaves emancipated, and many slaves joined his rebel army.
 It was the first society-wide emancipation of slavery in history.
-The British landed on September 19, 1793, in the south of the colony.
+The British landed on September 19 in the south of the colony.
 The white plantation owners welcomed them, expecting the British to reinstate slavery, make St. Domingue a British colony and strip the gens de couleur of their citizenship.

 While fighting in St. Domingue, the French were decimated by yellow fever.
-The ex-slaves were now led by a former lieutenant of Toussaint: Jean Jacques Dessalines, a man without Toussaint's moderation concerning bloodshed.
-Dessalines commanded the heights above Port-Au-Prince and gave the French troops eight days to evacuate on condition that they leave the city's fortifications intact.
-Some civilian whites fled with them, taking what wealth they could carry.
-To the north, at the Battle of Vertières, near Cape François, battalions of blacks defeated the French, and the rest of the French forces in St. Domingue left the island.
+The former slaves were now led by a former lieutenant of Toussaint: Jean Jacques Dessalines, a man without Toussaint's moderation concerning bloodshed.
+Dessalines commanded the heights above Port-Au-Prince and gave French troops eight days to evacuate the city on condition that they leave the city's fortifications intact.
+Some civilian whites fled with the French, taking with them what wealth they could carry.
+To the north, at the Battle of Vertières, near Cape François, battalions of blacks defeated a French force, and the rest of Napoleon's forces on St. Domingue withdrew.
 Perhaps as many as 27,000 of the civilians who fled with them went to eastern Cuba, where they were to take up coffee and sugar planting.

 On January 1, 1804, Dessalines proclaimed independence and renamed the land Haiti.
 He and close associates swore to die rather than submit again to French control, and they pledged support for each other.
 Dessalines took the title of Governor-General for Life.
-He took the white out of the red, white and blue of the French revolutionary flag, leaving the red and blue for Haiti's flag.
-And he began purging Haiti of white people as vengeance against France and to purify Haiti of French taint – with the exception of a few he saw as having been kind to blacks: medical doctors, a few useful merchants and an American.
+He removed the white form the red, white and blue of the French flag, leaving red and blue for Haiti's flag, and he began purging Haiti of white people as vengeance against France and to purify Haiti of French taint – with the exception of a few he saw as having been kind to blacks: medical doctors, a few useful merchants and an American.
 The butchering of whites lasted from January to mid-March.
 Dessalines proclaimed an end to his vengeance, knowing some of the French had survived.
 And after they emerged from hiding he had them killed.

-When Dessalines learned that Napoleon had been crowned emperor, he arranged for his own coronation as Emperor Jacques I. Dessalines tried to extend control to the eastern side of the island, against Spaniards and French.
-When his troops reached the city of Santo Domingo, French ships arrived, and the Haitians retreated, killing and raping their way back to their side of the island.
+Later, after Dessalines learned that Napoleon had been crowned emperor (on December 2, 1804).
+Dessalines arranged for his own coronation as Emperor Jacques the First.
+Dessalines tried to extend his control to the eastern side of the island, against Spaniards and French in what today is the Dominican Republic.
+When his troops reached the city of Santo Domingo, French ships arrived, and his Haitians retreated, killing and raping their way back to their side of the island.

-In May, 1805, shortly after returning to his side of the island, Emperor Dessalines put his signature on Haiti's first constitution (although he and his close associates could not read).
-According to the constitution, all power rested with the emperor, none with any independent judiciary or body of legislators.
+In May, 1805, shortly after returning to Haiti, Dessalines put his signature on Haiti's first constitution (although he and his close associates could not read).
+According to the constitution, all power rested with him, the emperor, none with any independent judiciary or body of legislators.
 The nation's colors were changed from red and blue to red and black.
 The gens de couleur were henceforth not recognized: all were to be known as noirs (blacks).
 Dessalines considered the gens de couleur as bastard offspring – while he surrounded himself with mistresses of various shades of skin.

-By 1806, Dessalines' generals were looking upon him as a ridiculous figure, and Dessalines was regarding his generals with suspicion.
-Dessalines made his home and headquarters in the north.
+By 1806, Dessalines' generals were looking upon him as a ridiculous figure, and Dessalines regarded his generals with suspicion.
+Dessalines made his home and headquarters in Haiti's e north.
 In the south, where the gens de couleur were concentrated, people hated and feared him.
 Dessalines announced his plans to march with troops into the south, and the south exploded in rebellion.
 Dessalines' generals prepared a trap for him along the way.
 His horse was shot from under him.
 Pinned to the ground, his head was blown off and his body hacked to pieces with machetes.

 General Henri Christophe called an election for an assembly that would write a new constitution.
 Christophe was chosen leader in the north.
 Another general, Alexander Pétion, a gen de couleur, became the leader in the south.
 The two halves split into hostile camps, and military skirmishes followed.